 Text, Voice and E-mail Messages

 Emergency alerts are sent to all Auburn University e-mail addresses and university-provided cell phones.
-Students and employees are required to register a phone number in the system through the AU ALERT portal located on the My Campus tab in AU Access.
+Students and employees are encouraged to register a phone number in the system through the link above.
 You can register up to three mobile phones to receive text and voice messages, three voice-only phones and three e-mail addresses.
 You will only be contacted through the system in the event of an emergency or for periodic system tests.
 Parents who wish to receive emergency notification messages can have their student register their phone number and/or e-mail address.
 Once the student graduates, the contact information will be removed from the system.

 Once you have signed up for text, voice or e-mail messages, you will be eligible for notifications immediately.

 - Gameday visitors (1-3 days) can text AUGameday to 226787 (CAMPUS).